open-telemetry/opamp-spec/specification.md

 2. The Server, on receiving the Agent's first message and recognising the capability:
-   * Sends its first `SignedServerToAgent` containing `trust_chain_response.certificate_chain` ordered from the first intermediate down to the signing leaf certificate.
+   * Sends its first `SignedServerToAgent` containing `trust_chain_response.certificate_chain` as a PEM blob ordered from the first intermediate down to the signing leaf certificate.
      The root certificate (the Agent's pre-configured payload trust anchor) MUST NOT be included in this chain.
    * MAY set `trust_chain_response.error_message` if the Server cannot satisfy the trust chain request (for example, because its signing key is unavailable).
 When `error_message` is non-empty,